vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 How does this work?

-__Executive explanation__...
-Sources of available VA metadata (internal to VISTA and external) will be transformed and incorporated into an single industry-standard, machine-processable data model, which is then annotated, categorized, normalized, and enhanced to support patient-centric security and symmetric read/write.
-This enriched data model is then embedded  in VISTA and operationalized as a server-side Node.js-based Master VISTA Data Model.

-__Twitter explanation__: VISTA has a Data Model.
+__Twitter version__: VISTA has a Data Model.
 Let's use it!

+__Executive version__:
+Sources of available VA metadata (internal to VISTA and external) will be transformed and incorporated into an industry-standard, machine-processable data model, which is then annotated, categorized, normalized, and enhanced to support patient-centric security and symmetric read/write.
+This enriched data model is then embedded  in VISTA and operationalized as a server-side Node.js-based symmetric read/write Master VISTA Data Model.

  <!--more-->